docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 Note: the only way to clear the list is creating a new iteration of the assembly part.

+###Used by

+This view lists the products and deliverables using the part as a sub-component (root part, node or leaf).

+{% image /assets/images/documentation/dev/en/image69.png "Used by view"%}

 ###Quick links

 You have a fast access to your checked out parts in the left menu.